Honda Forza 750 (2025)– Technical Review

 As well as giving the bike a new look for 2025, Honda claims that the restyle makes the mirrors easier to adjust and boosts wind protection without adding bulk that might compromise the bike’s in-town abilities.

 Economy has always been the NC engine’s strong point, and that’s no different in the Forza 750.
-According to the official figures, the bike will achieve 78.5mpg, which means the 13.2-litre tank can take you a theoretical 227 miles between refills.
+Expect to see between 70-80mpg, which means the 13.2-litre tank can take you beyond 200 miles between refills.

-The new cruise control function might make it a little easier to hit that maximum efficiency, as well as taking some of the strain on long-distance, constant-speed trips.
+The new cruise control takes the strain on long-distance, motorway journeys and removes the paranoia of average speed cameras letting the rider simply set the speed and relax.
 It’s operated by new bar-mounted switches, with software that integrates it with the DCT transmission.

 2025 Honda Forza 750 - Equipment